Gabriel-SGama/Semantic_ORB_SLAM2/README.md

 # Semantic-ORB_SLAM

-Multiple semantic descriptor methods for ORB_SLAM
+Repository for my undergraduate project for FAPESP.

+Here multiple semantic descriptors methods are evaluated using the ORB_SLAM2 as base framework.